-Influence Threshold defines how much a meta’s surface «influences» other metas.
+Defines how much a meta’s surface «influences» other metas.
 It controls the field level at which the surface is computed.
 The setting is global to a group of Meta objects.
 As the threshold increases, so does the influence that each meta has on each other.

 There are two types of influence: positive or negative.

-fully display the meta during transformations.
+Fully display the meta during transformations.